Before jumping directly to heat sinks, let us first have a review on power and how to calculate it.

 - Place the CPU gently into the socket.

 - Close the CPU load plate.
 Close the load lever to secure it in place and move it under the load lever retention tab.

-- Apply a small amount of thermal compound to the CPU.
-Make sure to follow the current application instructions provided by the manufacturer of your thermal compound.
+- Apply a small amount of thermal paste to the CPU.
+Make sure to follow the current application instructions provided by the manufacturer of your thermal paste.